uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 Once software has called the intent to crystallise API, this will trigger a final liability calculation and software will receive a Calculation ID.

-The software must retrieve the intent to crystallise Calculation ID and display the calculation to the customer.
+The software must retrieve the intent to crystallise calculationId and display the calculation to the customer.
 The customer must review this information and confirm it is complete and correct by sending the declaration.

 If the customer thinks the calculation is incorrect as a result of incorrect data, they can go back and change any incorrect information they have provided.
 Once they have done this the software will have to call the ‘intent to crystallise’ API again to generate a new final liability.